 Focal One HIFU is an innovative, robotic, non-invasive procedure for radical prostate cancer treatment.
-Comparable to radical surgery or teleradiotherapy, HIFU technique eliminates tumours classified as T-1a to T-2b, Gleason scores to 8-9.
+Comparable to radical surgery or teleradiotherapy, HIFU preserves quality of life, sexual function and continence.

-We are the second centre in Europe and the only one using the robotic, high-intensity focused HIFU Focal One of second generation.
-Dr Rożnowski was the first in Poland to perform first generation procedures using Ablatherm HIFU in 2006.
+We are the second centre in the World using the robotic Focal One HIFU.
+Dr Rożnowski was the first in Poland to perform in 2006 HIFU ablation of prostate cancer.
 The Eskulap Hospital has been using ablatherm HIFU technique for prostate cancer since July, 2013 whereas Focal One HIFU since February 2014.

 - The lowest risk of post-procedure sexual function impairment compared to surgical, laparoscopic treatment or radiotherapy

 - Brief time of a single session less than 3h

 - Efficiency comparable to brachytherapy or teleradiotherapy

 - May be performed in case of local recurrence after surgical treatment, brachytherapy, teleradiotherapy, HIFU